Navigation and Weather Sites

 - This site lists some more hiking opportunities in the region.
 Here is a brochure for one of my favorites, the Hoop Pole Creek Trail.

 - Salt Water Fly Fishing is the specialty of Gary Dubiel, who guides out of Oriental.

 - Montfort Point Marine Museum, on the Camp Johnson base in Jacksonville, is a little-known museum dedicated to the story of the first black marines and their World War II service.

-- My other website.
+- My woodworking website.

-Check back regularly - I add links frequently.
+Check back - I add links frequently.